Siebenschneiderstein

 The Siebenschneiderstein (Söbenschniedersteen) is a glacial erratic on the island of Rügen.
 It lies about 22 metres away from the cliffs of Gellort on the Baltic Sea beach, one kilometre northwest of Cape Arkona.
-It has a mass of 165 tonnes and a volume of 61 m³.
+It has a mass of 165 tonnes and a volume of 61 m^{3}.
 It belongs, like about 20 other erratics, to the legally protected geotopes on the Island of Rügen.

-The rock is not the biggest erratic on Rügen (that is the Buskam at 600 m³), but it is the fourth largest and marks the northern point of the island and hence the northernmost point of Eastern Germany.
+The rock is not the biggest erratic on Rügen (that is the Buskam at 600 m^{3}), but it is the fourth largest and marks the northern point of the island and hence the northernmost point of Eastern Germany.